About Flex-on stirrups

 composite model offers many more options.
 Both models also allow you to choose the colour of the elastomers under the footbed (the effect of these is more visible with the larger elastomers of the composite model).
 See the product pages for detail on the colour options available for each model.

-For the Balance models, we hold in stock for immediate delivery the most popular colour combinations, with the rest available with 1-3 weeks' lead time.
-We hold stock of all three Pro frame colour options.
+For the Balance models, we hold in stock for immediate delivery in black, dark grey and brown frames with matching elastomers, with other options available with 1-3 weeks' lead time.
+We hold stock of all three Pro frame colour options, all with black elastomers.